makannew/use-delayed-function/README.md

       .then(addStyleNow)
       .then(removeStyleLater)
 ```
-changes debounced, then style added to show the changes and finally style will be removed after 1 second.
+First any changes debounced, then style added to show the changes and finally style will be removed after 1 second.

 ## License